Introduction to ISTDP for trainees

 Advanced Training Course in ISTDP

-Dates New group starting February 2022 Venue Online & Bristol Cost £1650
+Dates New group start date to be confirmed.
+Venue Online & Bristol Cost £1650

 This one-year course on advanced techniques in ISTDP is suitable for qualified practitioners who have successfully completed any Core Training in Intensive Short-Term Dynamic Psychotherapy.

-Due to COVID restrictions, we are running this course online as well as some face to face meetings.
+This course will be a mixture of online and face to face meetings.
 The small group will meet six times a year for one day.

 The course comprises lectures and supervision and will focusses on topics such as: psycho-diagnosis, building of ego-adaptive capacity, working with syntonic character defences, somatic symptom disorders, and the issue of treatment resistance.